scalapb/ScalaPB/docs/src/main/markdown/faq.md

 ## How do I use ScalaPB with Maven?

-ScalaPB can be invoked in your Maven build by calling ScalaPBC, a standalone Java application that generates code.
-See an [example project](https://github.com/thesamet/scalapb-maven-example).
+ScalaPB code generator can be invoked in your Maven build through the protobuf-maven-plugin.
+See [example project](https://github.com/thesamet/scalapb-maven-example).

-The relevant parts are marked with "Add the generated folder as a source" and "Compile the proto file(s)".
+The relevant parts are marked with "Add protobuf-maven-plugin..."

 ## How do I get grpc, java conversions, flat packages, etc with Maven?